valentyn-l/GTAIV.EFLC.Various.Fixes/README.md

 - Fixed IG_Pgirl_01 hair texture, also better textures were taken from console.
 - Changed weapons on Shifting Weight mission cutscene: female with pistol was replaced with micro uzi, to match the sound of shot from it, sweeper was replaced with pistol, so it won't clip with wall when Johnny runs to bikes.
 - Changed racing bat texture from wood to aluminum to match console look.
-- Restored missing normal and specular textures for Johnny's boots.
+- Restored missing normal and specular textures for Johnny's boots.Fixed broken M_Y_Gangels_04 glasses.
+- Fixed broken M_Y_Gangels_04 glasses.

 ### TBoGT